Branding guidelines for applications

-- Once users are signed in, you should use the organization’s name and logo as much as possible.
+- Once users are signed in, use the organization’s name and logo as much as possible.
 This is better than using generic terms like “your organization.”

-- When users are not signed in, you should refer to their accounts as “Work or school accounts” and use the Microsoft logo to convey that these accounts are managed by Microsoft.
+- When users aren't signed in, refer to their accounts as “Work or school accounts” and use the Microsoft logo to convey that Microsoft manages these accounts.
 Don’t use terms like “enterprise account,” “business account,” or “corporate account,” which create user confusion.

 User account pictogram

 In an earlier version of these guidelines, we recommended using a “blue badge” pictogram.
 Based on user and developer feedback, we now recommend the use of the Microsoft logo instead.
-This will help users understand that they can reuse the account they use with Office 365 or other Microsoft business services to sign into your app.
+The Microsoft logo will help users understand that they can reuse the account they use with Office 365 or other Microsoft business services to sign into your app.